 Podcasts are a great source of inspiration.
-Check out our favourites on happiness, minimalism, slowing down and like-minded philosophies.
+Check out our favorites on happiness, minimalism, simple living and like-minded philosophies.

 Looking for inspiration to live more with less?
-Here is our list of documentaries about minimalism, less waste and more.
+Here is our list of documentaries about minimalism, simple living, less waste and more.

 Mexico is so much more than tacos, sombreros and mariachi bands.
 Find out what we learned as we explored the Yucatan Peninsula and Ciudad de México.